thombruce/timepiece-archived/README.md

   <%= timepiece('London') %>
   ```

-* Show a 12 hour clock by specifying it explicitly
+* Show a 12 hour clock by specifying its `type:` explicitly

   ```erb
   <%= timepiece('London', type: '12') %>
   ```

 By default the 12 hour clock displays time without any leading character, in the format '1:23pm'.
 You can add either a zero, as present on the 24 hour clock, or a leading space character the size of a numerical digit - useful for keeping your clocks aligned.
+To achieve this, set the Timepiece's `lead:`

 * To add a leading zero to hour values less than ten